sonos/tract/doc/graph.md

 of the Op.
 As most of the ops have a single output, the OutletId slot are frequently zero.

-OutletId is a "natural" identifier for a wire
+As a consequence, OutletId is a the identifier for the wires in the graph, connecting the designated outlet to successor inlets, and which tensor value is set by the op from the node owning the outlet.

 The `BaseNode` incoming wires are materialized by the `inputs` field, as a simple vector.